sjhangiani12/478FinalProject/README.md

 Please include background on who collected the data, where you accessed it, and any additional information we should know about how this data came to be.
 For this particular study there is not a single dataset that would suffice our research project.
 In fact there doesn’t exist any datasets that have long term use case and effects of marijuana that we can work with.
 Instead we would like to work with two different kinds of datasets and then join them to find any actionable insights.

-1) Data related to the amount/total consumption and frequency of Marijuana in teens and young
+1) Data related to the amount/total consumption and frequency of Marijuana in teens and young at a national level

-2) Data related to our newly computed metric of brain performance
+2) Survey conducted at UW

 Who is your target audience?
 Depending on the domain of your data, there may be a variety of audiences interested in using the dataset.
 You should hone in on one of these audiences.